kennysmithed/origins23/index.md

 ### Arrangements for lectures and tutorials

-Lectures take place on Mondays, 2.10pm-4pm, in the [TBC](https://www.ed.ac.uk/maps/maps?building=TBC).
+Lectures take place on Mondays, 2.10pm-4pm, in [40 George Square](https://www.ed.ac.uk/maps/maps?building=0228) Lower Teaching Hub (which might also be labelled as LG.11).

-TBC You will be allocated to a tutorial group automatically.
-Tutorials take place at various times Wednesday to Friday, in rooms in the [Dugald Stewart Building](https://www.ed.ac.uk/maps/maps?building=0283) and [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209).
+You will be allocated to a tutorial group based on information you provide us on your availability - look out for announcements on Learn about how to provide this information.
+Tutorials take place at various times Wednesday to Friday, in rooms in [40 George Square](https://www.ed.ac.uk/maps/maps?building=0228), the [Dugald Stewart Building](https://www.ed.ac.uk/maps/maps?building=0283), and [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209).

 Hopefully this goes without saying, but *do not come to lectures or tutorials if you are unwell or think you might be!* If you are unwell you can participate in lectures remotely, so you won't miss out and you'll be protecting the rest of us.
 Instructions on how to access live lecture streams/recordings are on the course page on Learn.
 If I am isolating or unwell (but still well enough lecture) we'll do the lecture remotely.
-There is no remote option for tutorials (but still, don't turn up if you are unwell).
+There is no remote option for tutorials, but still don't turn up if you are unwell.

 ## Assessment

 The course is assessed via 2 essays, due on 26th October and 14th December.
-Full details are provided in TBC [the assignment brief](assessment/OriginsAssignmentBrief23.pdf) and [FAQ](assessment/origins_assignment_faq.md).
+Full details will be provided in the assignment brief (to be provided) and [FAQ](assessment/origins_assignment_faq.md).

 ## Quizzes

-TBC We will be using Top Hat for weekly reading quizzes (to allow you check you understand basic concepts in the readings, and also to flag up anything to me I need to cover in the lecture) and in-class questions (as a tool to check understanding or promote discussion).
+Each week's reading will be accompanied by a weekly reading quiz, which allows you to check you understand basic concepts in the readings, and also to flag up anything to me I need to cover in the lecture.
+We will also do in-class questions (as a tool to check understanding or promote discussion).

 ### Reading Quizzes

-TBC FOR QUIZ METHOD In order to encourage you to complete the reading and to allow you (and me) to check whether you actually understood it, you need to complete weekly reading quizzes on Top Hat (starting in week 2).
+In order to encourage you to complete the reading and to allow you (and me) to check whether you actually understood it, you need to complete weekly reading quizzes prior to the Monday lectures (starting in week 2).
 Quizzes will open as soon as I have written them (I'll get them all up as fast as I can) and close at 1pm on the day of the lecture they go with (e.g. the quiz for the week 2 lecture will close at 1pm on Monday of week 2, 1 hour before the lecture).
-To access the reading quizzes:
+Instructions on how to access the reading quizzes will be provided shortly.

-TBC UPDATE THIS TO POINT TO FEEDBACK **The quiz is not assessed and does not contribute to your mark for the course**.
+**The quiz is not assessed and does not contribute to your mark for the course**.
 It's just intended to help you learn stuff, which is what the course is for.
-As far as possible I have made it so your responses are anonymous, so you don't even have to be worried about being sheepish if you get one wrong.
-The only place this isn't the case is the free-form comments - for some reason I can't make those anonymous, so don't fill them with obscenities, I'll know it's you.
+People who answer the questions will also get to see my notes on how I would answer those questions, and any additional thoughts I have; where appropriate I will also provide a little comment on your answer.

 ### In-class quizzes

-TBC I will also use Top Hat to get you to answer multiple-choice questions in class.
-To answer those questions:
-- [Log into Top Hat](https://app-ca.tophat.com/) and select the course “Origins and Evolution of Language 2022/2023”
-- Navigate to the "Classroom" tab
-- Answer questions there as they appear
+We will use multiple-choice questions in class to stimulate discussion - platform for these is to be announced.

 ## Course Materials